guyroutledge/atozcss/_drafts/2016-03-08-bem-with-sass.md

 .feature__title--center { }
 {% endhighlight %}

-Naming things is hard but using a system like BEM (or Suit or ITCSS or Atomic Design or one of the many others out there) can help focus your thinking and add meaning and structure to your code which is important for maintainability and readability and will be a great help to you and your fellow team mates in the future.
+Naming things is hard but using a system like BEM can help focus your thinking and add meaning and structure to your code which is important for maintainability and readability and will be a great help to you and your fellow team mates in the future.